icalledmyselfmoon/stemCNV_check_Read_the_docs/source/config_parameters.rst

 Other array specific files mentioned in the config can be auto-generated (see next step below).

+- 'ExampleArray' *should* to be renamed to the actual array name

 - **genome_version options:** hg38/GRCh38 or hg19/GRCh37

 - **egt_cluster_file**: the illumina cluster file (.egt) for the array platform, available from Illumina or the provider running the array